basnijholt/adaptive-lighting/README.md

   lights:
     - light.living_room_lights
 ```
+Note: If you plan to strictly use the UI, the `adaptive_lighting:` entry must still be added to the YAML.

 Transform your home's atmosphere with Adaptive Lighting 🏠, and experience the benefits of intelligent, sun-synchronized lighting today!